 Dreama Plybon Love

 Dreama is originally from Rocky Mount, Virginia and is currently completing a Master’s degree in Biblical Counseling from Faith Bible Seminary.
-She is serving as a part-time intern to support BRCC staff and complete supervised counseling hours.
+She has completed her internship with BRCC and continues serving in our Roanoke and Christiansburg offices.

 For over 14 years Dreama worked in the Human Development and Family Studies Department at Purdue University.
 Other former teaching and education positions focused on supporting the healthy development of children and families across the life-span including early childhood, parenting, child care, prevention of child abuse, aging and family studies.